pnfsoftware/jeb-plugin-oat/README.md

-# Android OAT Plugin for JEB2
+# Android OAT Plugin for JEB

 This plugin extracts dex files from compiled OAT files that are used by the Android Runtime.